+This guidance refers to uncomplicated urinary tract infections in adult non-pregnant females under 65 years.
 It does not apply to pregnant patients, male patients, patients with a catheter in-situ or acute pyelonephritis.

 For information on these sub-groups, please see the following webpages.

-Comments from Expert Advisory Committee
+Comments from Expert Advisory Group

 - Consider delayed antibiotic prescription for use if symptoms worsen or do not improve over 48 hours.